 Representation of real estate investment trust in class-action securities case.

-Representation of energy provider in international discovery dispute.
+Representation of transportation client in international discovery dispute.

 Volunteer, Council for Children’s Rights